Spijkervet/eurovision-dataset/README.md

 ## Replication
-To replicate the dataset, a WebDriver for either Chrome, Firefox, or Safari is required, e.g. the [WebDriver for Chrome](https://chromedriver.chromium.org/downloads), along with the Selenium Python package (`selenium`).
+To replicate the dataset, a WebDriver for either Chrome, Firefox, or Safari is required, e.g. the [WebDriver for Chrome](https://chromedriver.chromium.org/downloads), along with the Selenium Python package (`pip3 install selenium`).
 Follow the instructions to setup the WebDriver [here](https://chromedriver.chromium.org/getting-started).
 The project's dependencies can be installed using:
 ```
 pip3 install -r requirements.txt
 ```